google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 between the two is that Phantom uses an older version of WebKit as its rendering engine while Headless Chrome uses the latest version of Blink.

-At the moment, Phantom also provides a higher level API than the [DevTools debugging protocol][dtprotocol].
+At the moment, Phantom also provides a higher level API than the [DevTools Protocol][dtprotocol].

 **Where do I report bugs?**

-For bugs against Headless Chrome, file them on [crbug.com](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink&blocking=705916&cc=skyostil%40chromium.org).
+For bugs against Headless Chrome, file them on [crbug.com](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink&blocking=705916&cc=skyostil%40chromium.org&Proj=Headless).

 For bugs in the DevTools protocol, file them at [github.com/ChromeDevTools/devtools-protocol](https://github.com/ChromeDevTools/devtools-protocol/issues/new).

 <br>

 {% include "comment-widget.html" %}

 [dtprotocol]: https://developer.chrome.com/devtools/docs/debugger-protocol
 [dtviewer]: https://chromedevtools.github.io/debugger-protocol-viewer/